urlimited/bem-react-constructor/README.md

 | :--- | :---------- | ---------: |
 | type  | is responsible for BEM block type |true|
 | children | nested elements, which you should nest by yourself | false |

+#### Disclaimer:
+This library does not have any relation with yandex/bem-react.
+I use it for myself, but I can see that people search it and download it.
+I lead the development on it in solo if you would like to take participation, please contact me via the email "maxim.tsoy.cv@gmail.com".
+I will try to do my best in terms of documenting this library.
+Please check updates on a week base